wherrera10/Simpsons.jl/README.md

 ### Installation

-Install the package using the package manager (] to enter pkg> mode):
+Install the package using the package manager (Press ] to enter pkg> mode):

     (v1) pkg> add Simpsons